How to Give a Gift of Love

 One year, I gave someone hourly gifts on their birthday.
 Each one was a surprise and ranged from an escape room that I got a massive discount for through to miniture bottles of alcohol they had wanted to try or a block of special chocolate.
 None of the gifts cost much but this person LOVED gifts and knowing they were getting something each hour made them so happy.

-When my daughters finally got their passports, I planned an around the world experience.
+When my kids finally got their passports, I planned an around the world experience.
 I had clues to guess which country we would go to next then had lined up food or something at various restaurants around the city.

 Sushi for Japan, fortune cookies for China, a crepe for France, rice paper rolls for Vietnam and we finished in an Austrian restaurant as that is where my stepmother is from.
 My kids loved it and it wasn’t expensive.
 You can do something similar for your loved one.